 RESPOND was in Human Confirmation Mode and was therefore not confirmed to take autonomous action, showing only the detections.
 Disabling Account A would likely have prevented the phishing emails and the subsequent compromise of Accounts B and C.

 The organization was not signed up to Darktrace Proactive Threat Notifications or Ask The Expert services which could have allowed further triage from Darktrace SOC analysts.

 Darktrace’s Cyber AI Analyst automates investigations at speed and scale, prioritizing relevant incidents and creating actionable insights, allowing security teams to rapidly understand and act against a threat.

-The organization in question did not have Antigena SaaS configured in Active Mode, and so it did not take any action in this case.
-The table below shows the critical defensive actions Antigena would have taken.
+The organization in question did not have RESPOND/Apps configured in Active Mode, and so it did not take any action in this case.
+The table below shows the critical defensive actions RESPOND would have taken.

-Nonetheless, we can see what actions Antigena would have taken, and when, had the technology been enabled.
+Nonetheless, we can see what actions RESPOND would have taken, and when, had the technology been enabled.